-Nordisk Film develops, produces and markets films and TV series across the Nordic region.
+Nordisk Film develops, produces, and markets films and series across the Nordic region.
 The company is behind a range of award-winning titles and works with both experienced film talents and rising stars.
 Several productions have been nominated for Academy Awards, and Nordisk Film is a regular guest at the world’s most prestigious film festivals.
-The overall goal is to be the leading Nordic house of talent that enables the best cinematic stories to reach a large audience both locally and on the international film scene.
+The overall goal is to be the leading Nordic house of talent that enables the best cinematic stories to reach a large audience, both locally and on the international film scene.

 "In today's media climate where so-called mainstream media are accused of fake news and not taking people's problems seriously, it is extremely important to deliver relevant journalism.
 Our responsibility is to seek the truth.
-We need people's trust, and if we make mistakes we correct them at once.
+We need people's trust, and if we make mistakes, we correct them at once.
 It is important for me that TV 2's news journalism is courageous and goes against the stream.
 We need to tell strong stories, and not only showcase the problems but also the solutions," says Karianne Solbrække, News Director at TV 2.

-Story House Egmont has a strong media business that publishes hundreds of weekly and monthly magazine titles with a strong foothold in Denmark, Norway and Sweden.
+Story House Egmont has a strong media business that publishes hundreds of weekly and monthly magazine titles with a solid foothold in Denmark, Norway and Sweden.
 Included are some of the most well-known and consumed magazine titles within lifestyle, fashion, children, interior design, men’s magazines, family, sports and much more.
-The media business has also developed into digital magazine platforms, online sites and podcasts.
+The media business has also developed into digital magazine platforms, online sites, and podcasts.
 Through its journalism, editorials and engaging content, Story House Egmont reaches millions of readers with stories that inspire and engage.